 - By submitting, you are agreeing to all contest rules.

 - Entry is open to adult creators in all locations, excepting those employed by Girl & Duck or the Scribbles Creative Writing Award Sponsors.

-- The awards are only open to participants of the Scribbles creative writing course run by Girl & Duck.
+- The awards are only open to members of The Scribbles Academy hosted by Girl & Duck.

 - Stories must be written in English